skaletek-io/skaletek_kyc/SETUP.md

-# Complete Skaletek SDK Plugin Implementation Guide
+# Complete Skaletek SDK Plugin Implementation Guide - Fixed Version

-This guide shows how to create a Flutter plugin that automatically handles AWS Amplify configuration for face liveness detection, so end users don't need to manually configure iOS and Android projects.
+This guide shows how to create a Flutter plugin that automatically handles AWS Amplify configuration for face liveness detection, including automatic file copying to the user's app.

 ## Project Structure